What's the Carnivore Diet? - A Beginner's Guide (2023)

 2. Stick To Three Meals A Day

-When you start, I would advise you to keep balanced diet by eating 3 meals per day, if that is your current routine.
-It helps you spread out larger volumes of animal products than you’re used to.
+When you start, I'd suggest maintaining a balanced diet with 3 meals daily, if that's your current routine.
+It helps spread out your animal product intake.

 3. Drinking More Hot Beverages